Fantasy football: Stafford, Tracy, Tillman among top add/drops for Week 9 - UPI.com

 This week, the Giants leaned on the rookie in a tough matchup against the Pittsburgh Steelers, with Tracy out-snapping Singletary 41-28.
 He rewarded the Giants with a career-high 145 yards and a score on 20 carries.

 Singletary is droppable in standard leagues.
 Look for the Giants to continue to find ways to get the ball to their emerging rookie.
-Tracy could struggle as a runner in Week 9 against the Washington Commanders, but he should excel as a pass catcher and gain close to 100 yards from scrimmage.
+Tracy is currently in the concussion protocol -- and could struggle as a runner in Week 9 if he does play against the Washington Commanders -- but he should excel as a pass catcher and gain close to 100 yards from scrimmage in any game in which he receives a respectable workload.

 Tracy could be a league-winning addition if he takes this job outright.